1990s in video games: Racing games

 N64 making the first Mario Kart game to feature 3D computer graphics while still using pre-rendered sprites for the characters and items.

 In 1993, Namco struck back with Ridge Racer, and thus began the polygonal war of driving games.
 Sega struck back in 1994 with Daytona USA, while Midway introduced Cruis'n USA.
-Atari didn't join the 3D craze until 1997, when it introduced San Francisco Rush.
+Atari did not join the 3D craze until 1997, when it introduced San Francisco Rush.
 In 1996, Konami introduced GTI Club which allowed free roaming of the environment – something of a revolution that had only been done in 3D before in Hard Drivin'.

 In 1997, Gran Turismo was released for the PlayStation.
 It was considered the most realistic racing simulation game in its time, combined with playability, enabling players of all skill levels to play.
 The Gran Turismo series has since become one of the most popular racing franchises ever, with the series selling more than 50 million copies worldwide.
 Colin McRae Rally was introduced in 1998 to the PC world, and was a successful semi-simulation of the world of rally driving (previously only available in Sega's less serious Sega Rally Championship).
 Motorhead, a PC game, was later adapted back to arcade.

 1999 marked a change of games into more "free form" worlds.
 Midtown Madness allows the player to explore a simplified version of the city of Chicago using a variety of vehicles and any path that they desire.
 In the arcade world, Sega introduced Crazy Taxi, where players assume the role of a taxi driver that needs to get clients to their destination in the shortest amount of time.
 A similar game also from Sega is Emergency Call Ambulance, with almost the same gameplay (pick up patient, drop off at hospital, as fast as possible).